eigr/spawn/README.md

 More complete guides or examples can be found on the official page or in the repositories of each SDK available.

-Having our container created and containing our Actor Host Function (following above SDK recommendations), we must deploy it in a Kubernetes cluster with the Eigr Functions Controller installed (See more about this process in the section on installation).
+Having our container created and containing our Actor Host Function (following above SDK recommendations), we must deploy it in a Kubernetes cluster with the Spawn Controller installed (See more about this process in the section on installation).

 In this tutorial we are going to use a MySql database.
 In this case, in order for Spawn to know how to connect to the database instance, it is first necessary to create a kubernetes secret with the connection data and other parameters.
 Example: